geekinc/terrahub-api-docs/source/index.html.md

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
-  - ruby
-  - python
   - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>

 includes:
   - errors